magento/devdocs/src/live-search/product-search.md

 The query response can also contain the following top-level attributes and objects:

 -  `page_info` - An object that lists the `page_size` and `current_page` input arguments as well as the total number of pages available
--  `related_terms` - An array of strings that might include merchant-defined synonyms
--  `suggestions` - An array of strings that include spelling variations or other suggested search terms
+-  `suggestions` - An array of strings that include the names of products and categories that exist in that catalog that are similar to the search query
 -  `total_count` - The number of products returned

 ## Syntax